italiancpp/code-of-conduct/code_of_conduct.md

 We do not tolerate harassment of conference participants in any form.
-If a participant engages in behavior that violates this code of conduct, the conference organizers may take any action they deem appropriate, including expulsion from the conference with no refund.
+If a participant engages in behavior that violates this code of conduct, the conference organizers may take any action they deem appropriate.
 Participants asked to stop any harassing behavior are expected to comply immediately.